 Highlight Tour of the Litchfield History Museum Take a closer look at the objects and stories on display.
 This program is great for both first-time visitors and those looking to expand their knowledge of American History.
 Staff Guided Special Exhibit Tour The Society's special exhibits provide focused displays on significant stories from American history.
 Special exhibits change annually, see Website for more details.
-Upcoming exhibits:

-Antiquarian to Accredited: A Look Inside the Society - June '21-Nov '22 "To Come to a Land of Milk and Honey": Litchfield and the Connecticut Western Reserve - April '23-Nov '24 Lectures Bring the History to You The Society offers engaging and informative talks for your event, senior center, or community space.
+Lectures Bring the History to You The Society offers engaging and informative talks for your event, senior center, or community space.
 These lectures are presented by a Society staff member and can be held in person or virtually.
+Spies of the American Revolution: The Culper Spy Ring Learn about the life of George Washington's spy master, Benjamin Tallmadge.
+Discover how espionage developed during the Revolution as Tallmadge and the members of the Culper Spy Ring, successfully collected information about the British Army without being detected.
 The Litchfield Female Academy and the Litchfield Law School Litchfield's two pioneering educational institutions shaped a new nation.
 This talk introduces the innovative educational approaches of teachers Tapping Reeve and Sarah Piece, shares the experiences of their students, and reveals the lasting impact these schools had on the community and the country.
 Ornamental Art of the Litchfield Female Academy Learn how Sarah Pierce used ornamental instruction to support the Academy's broad academic curriculum in this talk focusing on the ornate embroidered pictures, watercolors, and other works of art created by students.
 Anson Dickinson: A Big Talent in Small Paintings Portrait miniatures thrived in America in the early 19th century.
 Learn about the art of painting tiny watercolor likenesses by examining the life and work of local artist, Anson Dickinson.
-Spring Hill School: An Experiment in Education Learn about progressive education in the early 20th century in this talk about Litchfield's Spring Hill School.
+Spring Hill School: An Experiment in Education

+Learn about progressive education in the early 20th century in this talk about Litchfield's Spring Hill School.
 Founded by co-principals and teachers Dorothy Bull and Mabel Foster Spinney, the school ran from 1926-1939.
 Join the Brave Throng: World War I Posters With the outbreak of World War I came the need for a nationwide campaign urging Americans to support the war effort.
 This talk showcases these marvels of graphic design, their purpose, and their impact on the public.
 See More on a Guided Bus Tour From country roads to sweeping views, guided tours on your own bus are a great way to see beautiful Northwest Connecticut.
 A Society staff member will come aboard your bus and present information on a route lasting one to one and a half hours.
-The Boroughs of Litchfield Learn how geography, economics, and culture shaped Litchfield's historical communities and created the unique identity it has today.